-The AHPA Cannabis Committee offers this document to states and local municipalities where use of Cannabis and Cannabis-derived products is allowed under local law such that regulatory authorities can consider the adoption of these recommendations, in whole or in part, as the basis for development of jurisdiction-specific regulations.
+The AHPA Cannabis Committee offers these documents to states and local municipalities where use of Cannabis and Cannabis-derived products is allowed under local law such that regulatory authorities can consider the adoption of these recommendations, in whole or in part, as the basis for development of jurisdiction-specific regulations.

-Please contact AHPA for further information or to discuss this document further.
+Please contact AHPA for further information or to discuss these documents further.